NCAR/ccpp-framework/doc/cam4_fwaut_constituent_order.md

 ## Proof

-Forcing capgen-ng's advected water species into the baseline order `[cloud_liquid = 1, cloud_ice = 2, water_vapor = 3]` (a flag-guarded one-off
+Forcing capgen's advected water species into the baseline order `[cloud_liquid = 1, cloud_ice = 2, water_vapor = 3]` (a flag-guarded one-off
 patch in the framework's `ccp_model_const_table_lock`) makes QPC4 reproduce the ccpp-prebuild baseline **bit-for-bit** (cprnc: all fields identical).
 This